 Furthermore, the motivational impact of GDA and AI on language learning was favoured by the participants.
 Increased motivation is directly related to autonomy and self-regulation, which can substantially develop language abilities (Byrne, 1996).
-This finding aligns with previous research, which has shown that (G)DA and AI chatbots increase L2 learners' motivation (Estrada-Araoz, 2023; Özturan et al., 2023; Rezai, 2023; Rezai et al., 2024; Song & Song, 2023; Wei, 2023).
+This is in line with previous research, which found that (G)DA and AI chatbots increase L2 learners' motivation (Estrada-Araoz, 2023; Özturan et al., 2023; Rezai, 2023; Rezai et al., 2024; Song & Song, 2023; Wei, 2023).
 Finally, the revolutionary capacity of AI chatbots like ChatGPT significantly develops L2 learners' writing abilities as it provides timely feedback aligned with specific learning objectives (Ali et al., 2023; Chitra Dhanapal & Alfaruque, 2024).
-This feature, when combined with GDA prompts, resulted in self-regulation, which was interpreted as learner growth (Aljaafreh & Lantolf, 1994; Jeon, 2023; Lantolf & Thorne, 2006).
+This feature intermingled with GDA prompts resulted in self-regulation, interpreted as learner growth (Aljaafreh & Lantolf, 1994; Jeon, 2023; Lantolf & Thorne, 2006).